unipop-graph/unipop/README.md

 ##### `elasticsearch.client` (Default: "NODE")
 The client type used to connect to elasticsearch.
-  - "NODE": Sets up a local elasticsearch node and runs against it. elastic-gremlin defaults to NODE, so you can get up and running as quickly as possible.
+  - **NODE** Sets up a local elasticsearch node and runs against it. elastic-gremlin defaults to NODE, so you can get up and running as quickly as possible.
-  - "TRANSPORT_CLIENT": connects to an existing node.
+  - **TRANSPORT_CLIENT"** connects to an existing node.
-  - "NODE_CLIENT": An optimized way to connect to an ES cluster.
+  - **NODE_CLIENT** An optimized way to connect to an ES cluster.

 For more information read [here](http://www.elastic.co/guide/en/elasticsearch/client/java-api/current/client.html)

 ##### `elasticsearch.cluster.name`(Default: "elasticsearch")